Return to Planning and Development Homepage

 Office Hours: 8:00 AM - 5:00 PM

 The Zoning Administrator is responsible for administering, interpreting and enforcing the zoning regulations contained in the Zoning Ordinance.
 In September 2010 the County adopted a new set of zoning regulations.
-These regulations govern the types of activities which can occur on a given parcel as well as define where structure can be built.
-It also outlines a variety of special requirements for commercial and industrial uses such as parking and landscaping standards.
+These regulations govern the types of activities which can occur on a given parcel as well as define where structures can be built.
+It also outlines a variety of special requirements for commercial and industrial uses such as parking, lighting and landscaping standards.

 Frequently Asked Questions